ADHDManiac/ADHDBlogCMS/README.md

 - Integrated analytics: The CMS includes built-in analytics tools that provide insights into content performance, user engagement, and other key metrics, enabling users to make data-driven decisions about their blog.

+- Integrated E-Commerce functionalities like integrated shop and payment options using PayPal and Stripe

 By combining these features, ADHDBlogCMS offers a comprehensive and tailored solution for individuals with ADHD who want to create and manage their online content with ease, while enjoying a personalized workspace that adapts to their unique ADHD subtype.

+Its planned that the application is highly scalable and speed optimized by using good caching technolgies by also lerveraging MySQL, NoSQL and Redis in a highly performant way.